fabrylab/clickpoints/docs/example_countpenguins.rst

 In the example, we show how the ClickPoints can be used to count penguins animals in an image.

-The example contains some images recorded with a GoPro Hero 2 camera, located at the Baie du Marin King penguin colony on Possession Island of the Crozet Archipelago [Weimerskirch et al. 1992].
+The example contains some images recorded with a GoPro Hero 2 camera, located at the Baie du Marin King penguin colony on Possession Island of the Crozet Archipelago :cite:`BohecIPEV`.
 Two marker types where added in ClickPoints to count the adult and juvenile animals.

 The the counts can be evaluated using a small script: